jhoek/UncommonSense.CBreeze/README.md

 # UncommonSense.CBreeze
 *C# and PowerShell API for the Microsoft Dynamics NAV C/AL object text format*

+Information about installing C/Breeze can be found in the FAQ section below.

 ## Introduction
 How would you go about changing all present instances of a certain table property in an object text file?
 Maybe using regular expressions?